sebspion/reqs/draft-ietf-lake-reqs.md

 * reduces the time for network formation and AKE runs in challenging radio technologies,
 * allows devices to quickly re-establish security in case of reboots, and
 * enables support for recommendations of frequent key renewal.

-# Requirements Summary

-* The AKE must support PSK, RPK and certificate based authentication with PFS and crypto agility for AKE as well as OSCORE, have 3 flights and support transport over CoAP.
-It is required to support different schemes for transporting and identifying credentials.

-* After the AKE run, the peers must be mutually authenticated, agree on a shared secret with PFS and good amount of randomness, peer identifiers (potentially short), and COSE algorithms to use.

-* The AKE must reuse CBOR, CoAP and COSE primitives and algorithms for low code complexity and to avoid duplicate maintenance of a combined OSCORE and AKE implementation.

-* The messages should be as small as reasonably achievable.
-The messages shall fit into as few LoRaWAN packets and 6TiSCH frames as possible.

 # Security Considerations  {#sec-cons}